jmbmartins/IntelligentWasteManagementSystem/README.md

 1. Install IoT sensors on garbage containers to measure the fill level.
 (3 fill levels: low, medium, high) and classify the type of waste (organic, recyclable, non-recyclable).
 2. Connect the sensors to the microcontroller.
 3. The microcontroller collects data from the sensors and sends it to the cloud server or IoT platform.
-4. Develop a mobile application for local residents to view nearby garbage containers, their fill level, and the type of waste they can deposit.
-Users can choose where to dispose of their waste based on container availability and waste type.
+4. Develop a **mobile application for local residents** to view **nearby garbage containers**, their **fill level**, and the type of waste they can deposit.
+Users can **choose where to dispose of their waste based on container availability and waste type**.
-5. Create a web page for waste management companies to have an overview of each container in each city, showing the fill level and waste type.
-The dashboard allows real-time data visualization and report generation on waste collection efficiency in different areas.
-6. Based on the dashboard data, the company can plan waste collection routes more efficiently, prioritizing containers with higher fill levels and optimizing the management of different types of waste.
+5. Create a **web page** for waste management companies to have an **overview of each container in each city**, showing the fill level and waste type.
+The dashboard allows **real-time data visualization and report generation on waste collection efficiency in different areas**.
+Based on the dashboard data, the company can plan **waste collection routes more efficiently**, prioritizing containers with higher fill levels and optimizing the management of different types of waste.
-7. Place a panel on the garbage container that alerts whether the garbage is full or not, thus avoiding unnecessary stops for garbage collectors.
+7.  **Place a panel on the garbage container** that alerts whether the garbage is full or not, thus avoiding **unnecessary stops** for garbage collectors.

 ### Benefits: